Clinical Informatics

 Clinical Experience

 In addition to the extensive involvement with all aspects of informatics in hospital operations of different types, fellows will continue practicing in the area of their primary specialty.
 ACGME requires fellows to maintain clinical practice in their area of specialty.
-Arrangements with the corresponding Department are provided for this requirement.
+Arrangements with an appropriate clinical department will be arranged, typically within either Northwestern Medicine or Lurie Children’s Hospital.

 Eligibility and Requirements